marooncn/plantbot/README.md

 # plantbot
-This is a project developed by Gao Yibo and I. We aim to design and make a differential drive robot that can realize SLAM and antonomous navigation with the help of ROS.
+This is a project developed by Gao Yibo and me.
+We aim to design and make a differential drive robot that can realize SLAM and antonomous navigation with the help of ROS.
 And we call it plantbot, hoping it can take some tasks in the plant, such as fetching and routing inspection.